CCharli/IndieWeb/README.md

 relax to some easy music, and find our center again.

 As Voltaire once said,
-"Life Is a Shipwreck, But We Must Not Forget To Sing in the Lifeboats"
+"Life is a shipwreck, but we must not forget to sing in the lifeboats".

 Take care :)